tomasz-blasz/firebolt-apis/requirements/specifications/media/media-info.md

 Additionally, apps may need to know what is supported by the device, *before* initiating any media playback.

 To solve this, Firebolt APIs will be created to detect the formats and codecs currently being decoded by the [Media Pipeline](./media-pipeline.md).
-Firebolt APIs will also be created to query whether the device supports playing content of various formats.
+Firebolt APIs will also be created to query whether the device and its peripherals support playing content of various formats.

+> TODO: Fix the above links

 ### 1.1.
 User Stories